 Why Homes Become More Vulnerable

-Some homes attract more stink bugs than others.
-A few common factors can increase your risk.
+Some homes attract more stink bugs.
+A few factors can increase stink bug activity around your home.

 Seasonal Changes